 Coaching describes the creation of a relational space conducive to deep reflection and honest, forthright, and challenging conversation.
-The coaching relationship serves as an accountability partnership - where the partnership catalyzes and charts progress towards goals.
+Metatropia coaches individuals and teams, and for both, the coaching relationship serves as an accountability partnership - where the partnership catalyzes and charts progress toward goals.

 Coaching is also a mirror – one where unbiased observations are shared and discussed.
 Coaching often involves reflection, inquiry, observation, participation, planning, experimenting, scripting, rehearsing, discussing, and much more.
 Coaching involves planning for change, trying out new ways of thinking, feeling, and acting, and modifying plans to best accomplish goals and objectives.

-- Executive Coaching: For senior-most leaders pursuing personal breakthroughs in mindset, emotional patterns, and leadership behavior as it relates to increasing one’s impact as an executive.
+- Leadership Coaching: For leaders pursuing personal breakthroughs in mindset, emotional patterns, and leadership behavior as it relates to increasing one’s impact.

 A typical coaching process:

-- Begins with a “chemistry meeting” – to ensure that both coach and coachee align in terms of values, principles, approaches, styles, and intentions.
+- Begins with a “chemistry meeting” – to ensure that both coach and team/coachee align in terms of values, principles, approaches, styles, and intentions.

-- Then comes a kick-off meeting between coach and coachee to create a coaching plan (topics for focus, learning objectives, current strengths, ideal working relationship, logistics of coaching, metrics to measure progress, etc.).
+- Then comes a kick-off meeting between the coach and team/coachee to create a coaching plan (topics for focus, learning objectives, current strengths, ideal working relationship, logistics of coaching, metrics to measure progress, etc.).

-- For some, the next step is an alignment meeting that often includes the coach, coachee and the coachee’s immediate supervisor or key board member (if applicable) to ensure goal and process alignment.
-For others, the next step is what we call an Intensive – a focused period of time (often single or multiple days of extensive work sessions) of intense self-inquiry that brings development-critical awareness to the surface.
+- For some, the next step is an alignment meeting that often includes the coach, team/coachee, and the team/coachee’s immediate supervisor or key board member (if applicable) to ensure goal and process alignment.
+For others, the next step is what we call an Intensive – a focused period of time (often single or multiple days of extensive work sessions) of intense team/self-inquiry that brings development-critical awareness to the surface.

-- The bulk of coaching consists of core sessions - 60- to 90-minute (or longer) confidential meetings (live, via web-conference or phone), observation opportunities, or live practice sessions – based on the mutual availability of the coach and the coachee.
+- The bulk of coaching consists of core sessions - 60- to 90-minute (or longer) confidential meetings (live, via web conference or phone), observation opportunities, or live practice sessions – based on the mutual availability of the coach and the team/coachee.

 - Progress Checks: An effective coaching plan specifies the necessary “progress check” meetings intended to ensure that: 1) Coaching processes and activities have been accurately scoped; 2) Development progress is being made, and that; 3) Coaching is adding value and improving the likelihood of achieving the desired outcomes.